nih-cfde/training-and-engagement/docs/Release-Notes/index.md

 ## New Tutorials

 - [CFDE Portal - Human Microbiome Use Case](../Common-Fund-Tools/CFDE-Portal/iHMP): This tutorial teaches users how to use the CFDE Search Portal to find files and import files into CAVATICA for downstream analysis.
 - [Introduction R for RNA-Sequencing Analysis](../General-Tools/R-for-RNA-Seq): This tutorial introduces basic R commands.
-It was designed to cover the prerequisites RNA-Sequencing tutorials that rely heavily on R for data processing and visualization.
+It is designed to cover prerequisites for RNA-Sequencing tutorials that rely heavily on R for data processing and visualization.
 - [Introduction to UNIX for Cloud Computing](../General-Tools/UNIX): This tutorial introduces basic UNIX commands.
 It was designed to cover the prerequisites needed for other tutorials that require command-line experience.

 ## Website Features